Jozdien/AI-For-Dummies/Week II/README.md

 x = melbourne_data[melbourne_features]
 ```

-As a data scientist, one of the biggest tasks is visually checking your data.  `.describe()` is a function to view a summary of the feature data.
+As a data scientist, one of the biggest tasks is visually checking your data to find any immediate problems that'll fuck everything up.  `.describe()` is a function to view a summary of the feature data.

 ```python
 x.describe()